DylanMeeus/springboot_jwt_blog/_posts/2016-02-08-how-to-authenticate-on-android-using-social-logins.markdown

 Many social login providers opt to provide a standardized way to authorize access to their login services through the [OAuth2 standard](https://en.wikipedia.org/wiki/OAuth).
 OAuth2 specifies a series of operations that clients can perform against an authorization server.
 It is the authorization server's job to issue tokens (pieces of information) that can later be used by these clients to access protected resources.
 In the case of social logins, protected resources are user profiles and other data associated with them.
 Although the use of OAuth2 for certain tasks has been criticized by various parties, it remains the most common standard for social logins.

 In the case of our four providers, all of them provide OAuth-based APIs.
-Twitter in particular relies on OAuth 1.0a, while other providers use OAuth 2.0.
+Twitter in particular relies on [OAuth 1.0a](http://tools.ietf.org/html/rfc5849), while other providers use OAuth 2.0.
 For the purposes of this post however, we will prefer the official native Android libraries of each provider (except for Instagram, for which there is no official Android lib).

 ## Requirements and Setup
 For our examples we will use the latest version of [Android Studio](http://developer.android.com/sdk/index.html), the official Android IDE.
 Go to the site, and follow the install instructions for your platform.

-> TL;DR: [Grab the full code](https://github.com/auth0/blog-android-social-login-sample) for our examples.

 All our examples should work on recent versions of Android.
 We picked Android 5.0 as base, but older versions should work as well.